andrew/ultimate-awesome/README.md

 - [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
 - [awesome-computer-science-resources](https://github.com/shiv4nsh/awesome-computer-science-resources) - List of All awesome Computer Science Courses.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
-- [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.